 International Humanitarian Law / Qualification of Armed Conflict / International Criminal Court / International Criminal Law / International Crimes / Modes of International Responsibility / International Criminal Tribunal for the former Yugoslavia / Special Tribunal for Lebanon

 Jérôme de Hemptinne is a lecturer in international humanitarian law at the Universities of Louvain, Strasbourg and Lille.
-He is also a Researcher at the Geneva Academy.

 His research focuses on modes of liability for international crimes, the qualification of armed conflicts and institutional aspects of international criminal courts and tribunals.